Visit our new website. We'd appreciate your feedback!

 Length: 2 miles

-Future visitors can dream of discovering Manchester’s past alongside modern favourites in Ancoats, the world’s first industrial suburb.
-Starting on Anita Street, visitors can walk between two rows of Victorian houses built for the local workers of the time before seeing Beehive Mill, one of the oldest mills in the area.
-Further industrial highlights can be seen along Murray Street and Jersey Street, where the imperious Paragon and Murrays’ Mills dwarf visitors with industrial majesty.
-Those longing to live like a local can head to Cutting Room Square, home to beloved pizzeria Rudy’s and neighbourhood bar the Jane Eyre.
-Next, wanderers can continue onto Rochdale Canal and the tranquil New Islington Marina.
-If heading back into central Manchester, explorers can complement this heritage tour with a trip to the city’s many vintage shops, such as Blue Rinse Vintage and Pop Boutique, both a 15-minute walk from New Islington Marina.
+If you’re a history buff thinking of a future trip, you can dream of discovering Manchester’s past alongside modern favourites in Ancoats, the world’s first industrial suburb.
+Starting on Anita Street, you can walk between two rows of Victorian houses built for the local workers of the time before seeing Beehive Mill, one of the oldest mills in the area.
+Further industrial highlights can be seen along Murray Street and Jersey Street, where the imperious Paragon and Murrays’ Mills dwarf you with industrial majesty.
+If you’re longing to live like a local, you can head to Cutting Room Square, home to beloved pizzeria Rudy’s and neighbourhood bar the Jane Eyre.
+Next, continue onto Rochdale Canal and the tranquil New Islington Marina.
+If heading back into central Manchester, you can complement this heritage tour with a trip to the city’s many vintage shops, such as Blue Rinse Vintage and Pop Boutique, both a 15-minute walk from New Islington Marina.

-Looking for a tour?
-History fans can delve deeper on a walking tour of Manchester.
+Rather book a tour?
+Delve deeper into the past on a walking tour of Manchester.